Liam-Tucker3/stage-managers-book/README.md

 ### Env Variables
 There must be a file caller `server/env.js` which defines environment variables called MAX_ATTEMPTS, LOCKOUT_TIME, MONGODB_USERNAME, and MONGODB_PASSWORD.

+### Collaborators
+This project was developed for a class project collaboratively by Ben Fioresi (Bmfioresi), Logan Brower (lmbrower), Kaitlyn Bryant (kdbryant2), and Hannah Brousseau (hbrousseau).